-The Parent/s will read and comply with the rules and regulations of the School as outlined in the Parent Handbook, as may be amended from time to time at the sole discretion of the School.
+The Parent/s will read and comply with the rules and regulations of the School as outlined in the Parent Handbook each school year.
+Further, in agreeing to this Contract, Parent/s waive any objections to changes that may be made to the Parent Handbook from year to year unless the Parent/s objections are raised with the School promptly.

-The School reserves the right to suspend or dismiss any student who has a conduct record judged to be unsatisfactory by the Head of School.
+The School reserves the right to suspend or permanently dismiss any student who has a conduct record judged to be unsatisfactory by the Head of School.
 The School requires each student to make measurable and acceptable academic progress toward the requirements for promotion and graduation.
-In the event Student fails to make demonstrable academic progress, the School reserves the right to dismiss Student or to withhold the offering of an enrollment contract for the following academic year.
-In the event Student is dismissed from the School, the School shall not be liable for claims or for any costs or expenses incurred as a result, and no reduction of the financial obligation to pay the full annual tuition will be made.
-Tuition deposits and new student fees are not refundable.
+In the event Student fails to make measurable and acceptable academic progress, the School reserves the right to dismiss Student or to withhold the offering of an enrollment contract for the following academic year.
+In the event Student is permanently dismissed from the School, the School shall not be liable for claims or for any costs or expenses incurred as a result, and no reduction of the financial obligation to pay the full annual tuition will be made.